gadenbuie/regexplain/Readme.md

 #### Planned improvements

-  - Make better use of the opening view of **Help** tab to explain the gadget.
+  - **v0.1.6\!** Make better use of the opening view of **Help** tab to explain the gadget.
 Also add one or more additional tabs with an overview of regular expressions, with links to R4DS and `vignette('regular-expressions', package = 'stringr')`.
 Maybe also a **Try This** feature that sets the `text` and `pattern` with regex challenges (possibly borrowed from R4DS).

-  - Add a global search option to the **Regex** tab.
-Groups would be lost, but I can still highlight global matches.
+  - ~~Add a global search option to the **Regex** tab.
+Groups would be lost, but I can still highlight global matches.~~

-  - Add “flavors” menu to **Regex** tab.
+  - ~~Add “flavors” menu to **Regex** tab.
 Automatically sets options to common flavors.
-Mainly for clarity when switching between “base”" style and “tidyverse/stringr” defaults.
+Mainly for clarity when switching between “base”" style and “tidyverse/stringr” defaults.~~

   - **Done in v0.1.5\!** Add replacement functions somewhere.
 Maybe to **Output** tab with `g?sub` and `str_replace(_all)?` as options with